 - This Topic Collection focuses on plans, tools, templates, and other immediately implementable resources to help with COVID-19 preparedness, response, recovery, and mitigation efforts, focusing on telemedicine and virtual medical care.

-- This curated collection provides links to resources, tools and templates for workforce protection, licensure, liability protections and scope of practices for decision-makers managing healthcare workforce challenges in response to COVID-19.
+- This curated collection provides links to resources, tools and templates for workforce protection, licensure, liability protections and scopes of practice for decision-makers managing healthcare workforce challenges in response to COVID-19.

 Resources Developed by Massachusetts General Hospital and Partners Healthcare Affiliates